Dimensional reduction for anyons in the average-field approximation: Dimensional reduction for ground state energies and ground states

-In this section, we investigate the dimensional reduction process for ground state energies, from the CSS equation to the quintic NLS equation.
+In this section, we investigate the dimensional reduction process for ground state energies and ground states, from the CSS equation to the quintic NLS equation.
 Lemma \ref{upperbound} in Section \ref{secUpper} and Lemma \ref{lowerbound} in Section \ref{secLower} result in the relation between ground state energies stated in Theorem \ref{GSEresult}.
+The proof for Theorem \ref{gsfunction} ends in Section \ref{SecL2cvg}.